seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 npm run precalc:data
 ```

+Precalc will start a web server on localhost port 8001 that serves up data from `data/dist` access by this command.

 You need to have at least one geography in geographies.json and one datasource in datasources.json with the `precalc` property set to true.
 The command will measure (total area, feature count, value sum) the portion of a datasources features that fall within the geography (intersection).

 These overall metric values are used almost exclusively for calculating % sketch overlap, they provide the denominator value.
 For example, if you have a geography representing the EEZ of a country, and you have a sketch polygon, and you have a datasource representing presence of seagrass.
 And you want to know the percentage of seagrass that is within the sketch, relative to how much seagrass is in the whole EEZ boundary.